seerasasikumar/Netflix-Data-Analysis/Excel/README.md

 ## 📌 Overview

 This folder contains the Microsoft Excel analysis of the Netflix dataset.

-The analysis focuses on understanding the distribution of Movies and TV Shows, release trends, content ratings, countries, and genres using Excel features.
+The analysis focuses on understanding Netflix content using Pivot Tables, Pivot Charts, KPI calculations, and an interactive dashboard.

 ---